Average Joe: Homeownership

+The majority of American households are "homeowners" but likely owe on a mortgage, as the term also includes households that owe on a mortgage.
+According to ATTOM Data Research, only "34 percent of all American homeowners have 100 percent equity in their properties — they've either paid off their entire mortgage debt or they never had a mortgage".

+Homeownership is the primary asset most Americans use to generate wealth.
+For majority of U.S. homeowners, their home equity represents 50-70% of their net wealth.
+In first quarter 2023, the average American with an active mortgage had a home equity close to US$275,000.

-According to US Department of Commerce data the vast majority, 67% of housing units in the United States were owner occupied, had three or fewer bedrooms with one or less occupant per room (including kitchen, dining room, living room, etc. ...) and were mortgaged.
-The overwhelming majority, 85%, of all housing units had three or fewer bedrooms while 15% of all housing had 4 or more bedrooms.
+According to US Department of Commerce data in 2005, 67% of housing units in the United States were owner occupied, had three or fewer bedrooms with one or less occupant per room (including kitchen, dining room, living room, etc.) and were mortgaged.
+The overwhelming majority, 85%, of all housing units had three or fewer bedrooms.
 The plurality of housing units, 40%, had three bedrooms.
-The vast majority, 67%, of housing units were mortgaged with 52% households spending 25% or less of their annual income on mortgage payments.
+The majority, 67%, of housing units were mortgaged with 52% of households spending 25% or less of their annual income on mortgage payments.

-The median value of a housing unit in the US was $167,500 in 2005 with the median mortgage payment being clocked at $1,295.
+The median value of a housing unit in the US was $167,500 in 2005 with the median mortgage payment being $1,295.
 The average size of a household was 2.5 persons with almost all housing units, 97%, having 1 or fewer occupants per room.
-However, the term "room" does not exclusively refer to bedrooms, but includes the kitchen, dining room, family room, bath rooms and any other rooms a house might have.
-While 85% of American homes had 3 or fewer bedrooms the median number of total rooms per housing units was 5.3 in 2005.
-Considering these statistics one can conclude that the average Americans reside in their own home, pay roughly $1,000 per month in mortgage payments for a three or less bedroom house with no more than one occupant per room.
+However, the term "room" does not exclusively refer to bedrooms, but includes the kitchen, dining room, family room, bathrooms and any other rooms a house might have.
+While 85% of American homes had 3 or fewer bedrooms, the median number of total rooms per housing units was 5.3 in 2005.
+These statistics suggest that the average Americans reside in their own home, and pay roughly $1,000 per month in mortgage payments for a three or fewer bedroom house with no more than one occupant per room.

-US Census Bureau data from 2002 identified a series of housing characteristics for units owner-occupied units inhabited by households with average incomes, ranging from $40,000 to $60,000.
-The median square footage for homes occupied by middle income households was 1,700 with 52% of such homes having two or more bathrooms.
+US Census Bureau data from 2002 identified housing characteristics for owner-occupied units inhabited by households with average incomes, ranging from $40,000 to $60,000.
+The median square footage for homes occupied by middle-income households was 1,700 with 52% of such homes having two or more bathrooms.
 The median value of these homes was $112,000 with the median year of construction being 1970.
-Middle income households tended to spend roughly 18% of their monthly income on housing.
-Considering these statistics it is likely that many average Americans reside in 1700 sqft homes, priced slightly above $100,000 with two or more bathrooms that were built in the late 1960s and early 1970s.
+Middle-income households tended to spend roughly 18% of their monthly income on housing.
+Thus it is likely that many average Americans reside in 1700 sqft homes, priced slightly above $100,000 with two or more bathrooms that were built in the late 1960s and early 1970s.
 However, the taken income is slightly above average.